 27 Greatest Movies That Were Books First

 Some of the best movies started out as books, and film bosses are always on the lookout for the next big adaptation opportunity.
-Yet another screen adaptation of all-time classic “Little Women,” directed by Greta Gerwig, debuted on Christmas Day last year.
-And you’ll soon be able to catch Amy Adams and Gary Oldman in “The Woman in the Window” (based on A.J.
-Finn’s bestselling thriller).

-Book-to-film projects are always something to get excited about.
-Here are 27 of the best movies that were books first, ranked by their audience scores on both Goodreads and Rotten Tomatoes.
-Each one is worth a watch and a read.
-But that, of course, begs the crucial question: Which is better — the book or the movie?
+Book-to-film projects are something to get excited about.
+These are the 27 best movies that were books first, ranked by their audience scores on both Goodreads and Rotten Tomatoes.

 27. The Girl on the Train by Paula Hawkins

-Book Release Date: Jan.
+Book release date: Jan.
 6, 2015

-Movie Release Date: Oct.
+Movie release date: Oct.
 7, 2016

-Goodreads Score: 3.92 (out of five)
+Goodreads score: 3.92 (out of five)

-Rotten Tomatoes’ Audience Score: 49 (out of 100)
+Rotten Tomatoes Audience Score: 49 (out of 100)

-Combined Score: 52.92 (out of 105)
+Combined score: 52.92 (out of 105)

 British author Paula Hawkins’ 2015 thriller “The Girl on the Train” was dubbed “the next ‘Gone Girl’” (more on that later) by many reviewers, but it surpassed Gillian Flynn’s novel in terms of sales, breaking records and making Hawkins one of the richest authors in the world.